 Is there High Speed or Wi-Fi internet access here?

-Walt Disney World Resort made complimentary Wi-Fi service available in all of its hotels as of March 2012 and all Theme Parks offer complimentary Wi-Fi as well.
+Walt Disney World Resort has complimentary Wi-Fi service available in all of its hotels and all Theme Parks.
 See our Internet Access page for details.

 Where can I buy stamps?